issacto/exam_notes/AWS_ML/readme.md

    7. S3 ->
        1. S3 = Data Lake (to load data = COPY)
        2. S3 ORC, Parquet saves a lot of money for query!!
+       3. Using Pipe mode streams data directly from S3 to the algorithm, reducing the need to use and store data on EBS volumes, hence lowering costs associated with EBS.
+This mode is ideal for large datasets.
    8. CSV usually first column = label, text/csv;label_size=0

 EG